 Updated on 15 December 2022

-Reading time: 6 minutes
+Reading time: 7 minutes

 5. It’s full of new experiences

 Want to try something out of the ordinary?
 Take your pick from our unforgettable, once-in-a-lifetime experiences – a selection of sights and activities that are exclusively available in our region and which enable visitors from all over the world to experience Normandy to its full potential, and engage with local people, places and traditions.
-New experiences include an immersive D-Day experience for kids at Juno Beach, a VIP tour of the Château de Fontaine-Henry, learning to harness race on Deauville beach or sea kayaking amid iconic D-Day landmarks.
+New experiences include painting like Claude Monet on the clifftops of the Alabaster Coast, an Aéroplume flight in a historic airship hangar or a two-wheel escape to Giverny.

 9. It’s great to visit all year round

 Explore Normandy’s major visitor attractions in the spring before the crowds arrive, make the most of our numerous outdoor events and light shows in the summer, visit our many mouth-watering food festivals in the autumn or, once winter hits, enjoy the magic of the festive season at one of our Christmas markets.
 There is always something going on in Normandy!

 If you live in the UK, simply hop on the ferry and a few hours’ later you’ll be in Normandy.
 Our beautiful part of France boasts four ferry ports linking us to Portsmouth, Poole and Newhaven.
 You can travel in the comfort of your own car and enjoy lots of space and fresh air once on board!
 If you’re a cycling enthusiast, you can take your bike too.
 If you’re travelling from the US or Canada, Normandy is just an hour’s drive from Paris Charles de Gaulle Airport.
 You can also catch a train from Paris Saint-Lazare station and 60 minutes later you’ll be in Giverny or 80 minutes later in Rouen!